Recognition of collapsible complexes is NP-complete: Bing's rooms and Bing's house with three rooms

 \fi

 The only $3$-cells appearing in our construction are thick walls of Bing's rooms (houses).
 For these thick walls we use particular triangulations of Malgouyres and Franc\'{e}s~\cite{malgouyres-frances08}. \ifabstr See Figure~\ref{f:literal_g}, right (the prisms are further subdivided which is not drawn). \else The thick wall is subdivided into four prisms $012389$, $014589$, $236789$ and $456789$.
 See Figure~\ref{f:triang_thick}, left.
 Each prism is further subdivided into two simplices (which are not shown on the picture).
-This triangulation allows collapsing the thick wall into two smaller complexes from Figure~\ref{f:triang_thick}, middle and right (in the middle picture, the edge $01$ is contained in no $2$-cell; in the right one, the edge $89$ is contained in no $2$-cell).
+This triangulation allows collapsing the thick wall into two smaller complexes from Figure~\ref{f:triang_thick}, middle and right (in the middle picture, the edge $01$ is contained in no $2$-cell; the right picture is drawn from behind and the edge $89$ is contained in no $2$-cell).
 In particular, the collapsing from the middle picture is used when obtaining Bing's room with a collapsed thick wall from Bing's room with a thick wall.

 \fi